SamEspe/Deep-Learning-Charity-Funding/README.md

 The goal for this project was to build a TensorFlow deep neural network that could predict whether fictional charities would get funded or not.
 The data set of fictional charities was provided as a CSV file, located in the `Resources` folder.
 I created and developed the models using Google Colab, so I uploaded the data set to an AWS S3 bucket to access the data in a Google Colab notebook.

-This project uses TensorFlow version 2.9.2, Pandas 1.3.5, and SciKit-Learn 1.0.2 packages.
+This project uses TensorFlow version 2.9.2, Pandas version 1.3.5, and SciKit-Learn version 1.0.2 packages.
 Make sure that your environment is compatible with these packages.
 If your environment is incompatible, the notebooks and output HDF5 files are available at this Google Drive address: https://drive.google.com/drive/folders/11RlxbjVi_kyS8NPmCnPHfQIhZClXpJ9h?usp=sharing.

 ### Results